quicwg/base-drafts/draft-ietf-quic-transport.md

 * The negotiated_version is the version that was finally selected for use.
 This MUST be identical to the value that is on the packet that carries the ClientHello.
-A server that receives a negotiated_version that does not match the version of QUIC that is in use MUST terminate the connection with a TBD error code.
+A server that receives a negotiated_version that does not match the version of QUIC that is in use MUST terminate the connection with a QUIC_VERSION_NEGOTIATION_MISMATCH error code.

 * The initial_version is the version that the client initially attempted to use.
   If the server did not send a version negotiation packet